Airborne virus transmission under different weather conditions: Abstract

 \section{Abstract}

-The COVID19 infection is known to be disseminated through the droplets ejected by infected individual during coughing, sneezing, speaking and breathing.
-The spread of the infection and hence its menace will depend on how the virus-loaded droplets evolve in space and time with changing environmental conditions.
-In view of this, we investigate here the evolution of the droplets under the purview of the Brownian motion of the evaporating droplets in the air under the action of gravity with varying weather conditions of relative humidity, temperature and wind flow.
-We track the movement of the droplets till either they gravitationally settle on the ground or evaporate to aerosols of size 2$\mu$m or below and remain suspended in the air.
-The correction to drag force required for flow of droplets beyond the laminar regime has been taken into consideration.
-We find that on the one hand the larger evaporating droplets falls on the ground under the action of gravity and on the other hand the smaller evaporating droplets generate aerosols.
-The intermediate size droplets are very sensitive to the weather conditions which decides whether the intermediate size droplets will settle in the ground gravitationally or evaporate to aerosol.
-Therefore, it is clear that the weather condition play crucial in deciding the intensity of spreading of the infection.
-Since all the possible interactions of the droplets with the surroundings are taken into consideration the results obtained here can be applied for both big as well as small droplets.
-The effects of relative humidity and temperature on the evaporation of the droplet are found to be significant.
-It is also noted that under strong wind flow the droplet can travel large distances.
-These weather dependence effects indicate that the maintenance of physical separation to evade the virus is not corroborated and hence the use of face mask becomes indispensable.
+The COVID19 infection is known to disseminate through droplets ejected by infected individuals during coughing, sneezing, speaking and breathing.
+The spread of the infection and hence its menace depend on how the virus-loaded droplets evolve in space and time with changing environmental conditions.
+In view of this, we investigate the evolution of the droplets within the purview of the Brownian motion of the evaporating droplets in the air with varying weather conditions under the action of gravity.
+We track the movement of the droplets till either they gravitationally settle on the ground or evaporate to aerosols of size 2$\mu$m or less.
+Droplets with radii $2 \mu$m or less may continue to diffuse and remain suspended in the air for long time.
+The effects of relative humidity and temperature on the evaporation are found to be significant.
+We note that under strong flowing conditions droplets travel large distances.
+It is found that the bigger droplets fall on the ground due to the dominance of gravity over the diffusive force despite the loss of mass due to evaporation.
+The smaller evaporating droplets may not settle on the ground but remain suspended in the air due to the dominance of the diffusive force.
+The fate of the intermediate size droplets depends on the weather conditions and play crucial roles in the spread of the infection.
+These environment dependent effects indicate that the maintenance of physical separation to evade the virus is not corroborated, making the use of face mask indispensable.